Habits are pretty much who you are.

 4. Realize it may take a bit of time to break a habit.

-This tip isn’t from WebMD, but it’s powerful.
+The tip below isn’t from WebMD, but it’s powerful.

 According to Mark Twain, “A habit cannot be tossed out the window; it must be coaxed down the stairs a step at a time.”